symfony/symfony-docs/bundles.rst

     In Symfony versions prior to 4.0, it was recommended to organize your own application code using bundles.
-This is no longer recommended and bundles should only be used as third-party plugins that add features in your applications.
+This is no longer recommended and bundles should only be used to share code and features between multiple applications.

 A bundle is similar to a plugin in other software, but even better.
 The core features of Symfony framework are implemented with bundles (FrameworkBundle,